-Over the next 12 months, Auckland Transport is improving some of the infrastructure at Matiatia.
-This will provide improved facilities here, now and into the future.
+Auckland Transport (AT) is replacing some of the infrastructures at Matiatia.
+This will provide long-lasting facilities here, now and into the future with improvements to accessibility once stage three has been completed.

 Project zone: Central